Hive Partitioning vs Bucketing – Advantages and Disadvantages

 - We can define a number of buckets during table creation.
 But loading of an equal volume of data has to be done manually by programmers.

 In conclusion to Hive Partitioning vs Bucketing, we can say that both partition and bucket distributes a subset of the table’s data to a subdirectory.
 Hence, Hive organizes tables into partitions.
 And it subdivides partition into buckets.
-Learn Apache Hive installation on Ubuntu to play with Hive.

 If you like this blog or have any query related to Hive Partitioning vs Bucketing, so, please let us know by leaving a comment.